bshanz/odin-menu/README.md

 # odin-menu
-Building a drop down menu for The Odin Project
+Building a sliding down menu for The Odin Project